joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

  3. Select the subscription that you want to enable SFTP preview for
  4. Click on: Preview features
  5. Search for: SFTP
- 6. Click on: SFTP support for Azure BLob Storage and click Register - this may take 5-10 minutes to be registered.
+ 6. Click on: SFTP support for Azure BLob Storage and click Register - this may take from minutes to a few days to be registered, as each preview request may need to be manually approved by Microsoft personsell.
  7. _As you can see in the screenshot below, I had already registered mine:_
  8. ![Azure Portal SFTP Preview Feature](/uploads/azureportal_sftppreview.png "Azure Portal SFTP Preview Feature")
  9. You can continue to hit refresh until it changes from: Registering to Registered.